 Detailed Travel Advisory

-1. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) test result issued at most 72 hours before arrival.
+1. Passengers must have a negative COVID-19 PCR test result issued at most 72 hours before arrival.

-2. Passengers are subject to quarantine for 7 days.
+3. Passengers are subject to medical screening and quarantine for 7 days.

 Detailed Tourist Information